RiteshK-611/Wallora/CONTRIBUTING.md

-# Contributing to LiveLayer
+# Contributing to Wallora

 We love your input!
-We want to make contributing to LiveLayer as easy and transparent as possible, whether it's:
+We want to make contributing to Wallora as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code